 Manufacturing Accounting and Financial Management

-After managing your production processes, managing the accounting behind them should be your next highest priority.
-Basic systems offer tools to manage accounts payable, accounts receivable, and billing and invoicing.
+After managing your production processes, controlling the accounting behind them should be one of the highest priorities on your manufacturing requirements list.
+Basic systems offer tools to manage accounts payable, accounts receivable, billing and invoicing.
 Tax management solutions are sometimes standard, but it’s not uncommon for vendors to rely on a third-party application for tax preparation.
 Bank reconciliation is also available to ensure your records match.

 More advanced solutions may also offer budgeting and forecasting tools to help your business get a better idea of the road ahead.
 You may also wish to shop for a system that can handle accrual-based accounting, so you can better understand your company’s profitability.

-Financial management tools work hand in hand with accounting but provide more visibility and insight rather than tools to maintain your operations.
+Financial management tools work hand-in-hand with accounting, but provide more visibility and insight to help sustain and maintain operations rather than only offering cut-and-dry tools.
 For instance, activity-based costing features allow users to understand exactly where and how resources are used within a company.
-The data that comes from activity-based costing can then be used to bolster your budgeting and forecasting tools since you can see clearly how much each process costs.
+The data that comes from activity-based costing can then be used to bolster your budgeting and forecasting tools through clear visualization of the cost of each manufacturing process.
 Financial management allows users to generate payroll and analytical reports as well.

 Billing and Invoicing